nagaraj-trivedi/temp_image_classification/README.md

    -  Check is there a class imbalance
 > 5. Perform data augmentation with augmentation library, train the model and observe the parameters in step 1 to 3
 > 6. Write the final conclusion
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- The background of this project is to build a model with high accuaracy and lesser loss which can be used for melanoma detection
 - It solves the business problem of health care industry particurly cancer and the dermatology.
 - What is the dataset that is being used?
 - Data set from International Skin Imaging Collaboration (ISIC)